stiffme/ycm_simple_conf/README.md

 Description
 -----------

-If you developp in C/C++ with Vim you probably know the great plugin [YouCompleteMe][].
+If you develop in C/C++ with Vim you probably know the great plugin [YouCompleteMe][].

-In order to get it work you have to write a `.ycm_extra_conf.py` python script and put it in your project directory.
+In order to use it, you have to write a `.ycm_extra_conf.py` python script and copy it in your project directory.
 This script should provide needed informations to compile your project.
 It is very tedious to copy it each time you create a new project, because you just have to modify a few part of it.